By Estelle Erasmus

 Dreher: I think you’ll see more editorial teams combining to produce multiple publications.
 We’ll have to figure out how to attract more new readers to print, perhaps through new platforms or forms of storytelling.

 Thank you, Beth Dreher.
-Coming up on this site, a followup interview with Katharine Sands, Literary agent with Sarah Jane Freymann Literary Agency in NYC. , The podcast with Beth should be up on the ASJA site shortly.
+Coming up on this site, a followup interview with Katharine Sands, Literary agent with Sarah Jane Freymann Literary Agency in NYC. , The podcast with Beth is up on the ASJA site.
 The podcast with Sari Botton, Essays Editor of Longreads is now available for sale on the ASJA Store here.